airvzxf/assembly/README.md

 - Tutorials.

-  - i386.
+  - NASM - i386.

-    - [ASM Tutor](https://github.com/airvzxf/assembly/tree/master/linux/i386/nasm/tutorial/asmtutor) A very good NASM tutorial, needs more explanation but it's fine for a general purpose and start to do your first codes.
+    - [ASM Tutor](https://github.com/airvzxf/assembly/tree/master/linux/nasm/i386/tutorial/asmtutor) A very good NASM tutorial, needs more explanation but it's fine for a general purpose and start to do your first codes.
 [Official Website](https://asmtutor.com/).